|Value||Eligibility||Open date||Close date|

-No separate application is required.
-Applicants who apply for the CA Coghlan and AN Littlejohn Scholarship for the Juris Doctor will automatically be considered for the Wigram Allen Scholarship for Juris Doctor Award.
+Note: Applicants who apply for this scholarship will automatically be considered for the CA Coghlan and AN Littlejohn Scholarship for the Juris Doctor.

 The scholarship is valued at $8000 per annum and will be paid in two equal instalments at the census date for each semester.

 Note: Students who have already commenced their JD studies or transferring from other programs are not eligible to apply for this scholarship.

 This scholarship was originally founded on gifts of 381 pounds in 1867 and 500 pounds in 1883 from Sir George Wigram Allen.
 The original aim of the scholarship was to encourage the study of law and the funds are now used to provide commencing scholarships for the Juris Doctor Program.

 a.
 The Wigram Allen Scholarship were originally founded on gifts of 381 pounds in 1867 and 500 pounds in 1883 from Sir George Wigram Allen.
 Given to encourage the study of law, these funds are now used to provide commencing scholarships for the Juris Doctor.

 a.
 The Scholarship is offered subject to the applicant having an unconditional offer of full-time admission in the Juris Doctor (JD) within the University of Sydney Law School.